John David Washington: Professional

 After going undrafted in the 2006 NFL draft, Washington was signed by the St. Louis Rams on May 1, 2006, as an undrafted free agent.
 Washington was released by the Rams on August 31.
 Three days later, the Rams re-signed him to their practice squad.
 Washington played in NFL Europe for the Rhein Fire in the 2007 offseason.

 Washington was drafted by the California Redwoods (later the Sacramento Mountain Lions) of the United Football League in the UFL Premiere Season Draft in 2009.
 He signed with the team on August 18.
 Washington stayed with the team after their move to Sacramento, playing for the Mountain Lions until 2012, when the league abruptly folded that October.

 Acting career

-Washington began acting in 1992, he was in the movie Malcolm X with his father Denzel Washington, then in 2015, he won the role of Ricky Jerret, an NFL player, in the HBO drama series Ballers.
+Washington began acting in 1992, appearing in the film Malcolm X alongside his father Denzel Washington; then, in 2015, he won the role of Ricky Jerret, an NFL player, in the HBO drama series Ballers.
 The series was well received by critics and continued for five seasons through 2019.